SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/vmware-tanzu-application-service.md

 |BOSH stemcell version | Ubuntu Xenial v621.x or v170.x, Ubuntu Jammy v1.x |
 | IaaS support | AWS, GCP, OpenStack, and vSphere |

-## Installing and configuring Sumo Logic Nozzle for VMware Tanzu
+## Setup

-This topic describes how to install and configure Sumo Logic Nozzle for VMware Tanzu.
+This section has instructions for installing and configuring Sumo Logic Nozzle for VMware Tanzu.

-### Install and configure the tile
+### Source configuration

+Follow the below steps to configure the Hosted Collector to receive VMware Tanzu events:

+1. In the Sumo Logic portal, create a new Hosted Collector or use an existing one.
+Then add an HTTP Logs and Metrics Source.
+1. Configure **Source Category** in the HTTP Source - for example, `vmware-tanzu/logs` - for the VMware Tanzu integration.
+1. Copy and save the endpoint URL of the source.

+### Vendor configuration

 1. Download the product file from [Pivotal Network](https://network.pivotal.io/products/sumologic-nozzle).
 1. Navigate to the Ops Manager Installation Dashboard and click **Import a Product** to upload the product file.